External Degree Program

 Students can take courses in a variety of formats and at various locations, including: JSC courses held on Saturdays or Sundays once a month throughout Vermont, online courses, courses on campus at Johnson State, and courses at other colleges.

-The following degrees are available through the External Degree Program:
+The following degrees are available through the External Degree Program.
+For more information on specific requirements, please refer to the departmental sections of this catalog.

 For information on requirements in the major, general education, and other degree requirements for students completing a bachelor's degree through the EDP, refer to the table of contents or the index for appropriate sections in this catalog.